fallen-icarus/cardano-loans/README.md

 will likely walk away.
 However, if his reputation is worth more than the remaining 20%, Bob will likely pay back the loan to protect the value of his reputation.
-And just like with all assets, the value of a reputation depends on its scarcity. **Whether the reputation is for a public, pseudonymous, or anonymous identity is irrelevent** - the dark web marketplaces are proof of this.
+And just like with all assets, the value of a reputation depends on its scarcity. **Whether the reputation is for a public, pseudonymous, or anonymous identity is irrelevant** - the dark web marketplaces are proof of this.

 The real factor for the security of under-collateralized loans is how hard it will be to build up enough of a reputation to get offered one.
 If it takes three weeks to get enough of a reputation to